 The man continued for more than ART 2 years after transplantation, especially with detectable levels of plasma viral load.
 The RNA of HIV was also undetectable in intestinal biopsy samples.
 The DNA of HIV in their peripheral blood cells became undetectable until day 56, and repeated leukapheresis procedures showed significant reductions in the size of the reservoir RNA and DNA of HIV.

 Furthermore, human anti-HIV antibody levels decreased as indicated by bands of weaker Western blot.
 However, a single genome sequencing and phylogenetic analysis identified HIV clones identical to 142º day, possibly due to homeostatic proliferation, replication or latently infected cells while it had GVHD.

 After HIV levels as low for a long time, the man underwent an interruption of the analytical treatment or carefully monitored interruption of ARV.
 The plasma levels of HIV RNA were tested every week during the first 2 12 weeks of discontinuation of ART, and then every 4 weeks.

-On day 288º - 9,6 months after stopping antiretroviral therapy - it was found that there was a low level of viral rebound to 60 copies / ml (in Brazil tests are sensitive to 40 copies per ml) for T. This increased 1640 copies / ml 293 per day, requiring that he restarted HIV treatment with HAART.
-The man had no evidence of drug resistance and his viral load was re-deleted one month.
+On the 288 day - 9,6 months after stopping HAART - there was a low level viral rebound for 60 copies / ml (in Brazil the tests are sensitive up to 40 copies per ml) of the T. This increased to 1640 copies / mL per day 293, requiring him to resume treatment of HIV with ART.
+The man had no evidence of drug resistance and his viral load was re-suppressed within a month.

 "Allogeneic peripheral blood stem cells in the context of HIV infection is associated with significant reductions in the size of the HIV reservoir in multiple steps, including prolonged remission without HAART treatment," the researchers concluded.